 The purpose of your post-op appointment is to check your eye health and test your vision following surgery.
 Several eye tests will be conducted, with your appointment lasting about 1.5 to 2 hours (which includes about 40 minutes to allow your pupils to dilate – see below).

-Dilating the eyes causes blurred vision and sensitivity to light, so you won’t be able to drive; so it’s important to make sure you organise a lift or arrange transport to/from the hospital.
-If you’re struggling to find transport please speak to your eye advisor who will be able to arrange this for you.
+Dilating the eyes causes blurred vision and sensitivity to light, so you won’t be able to drive; it’s important to make sure you organise a lift or arrange transport to/from the hospital.

 Welcome – You will be welcomed and signed in by one of our friendly reception team members and directed to the assessment clinic.
 You will be seated in our clinic reception and offered complimentary tea and coffee.